17 Beautiful Picnic Spots in the Blue Mountains

 An old stone building alongside a dirt track at Evans Lookout in The Blue Mountains in Australia

-These old rock shelters can be found at Evans Lookout and Govetts Leap
+You can find these old rock shelters at Evans Lookout and Govetts Leap.

 Govetts Leap Lookout and Picnic shelters

-With picturesque views of the sandstone cliffs across the Grose Valley and a large car park, Govetts Leap is a brilliant choice for a picnic at Blackheath.
+With picturesque views of the sandstone cliffs across the Grose Valley and a large car park, Govetts Leap is a brilliant choice.
 There are plenty of tables and some lovely shaded spots.

 The Blue Mountains Heritage Centre is just a short drive away- they have a small gift shop and restrooms.

-• Public transport rating: Bus stops about 10 minutes walk away
+• Public transport rating: Bus stops are about 10 minutes walk away.

 • Wheel Friendly: yes